After We Fell

 After We Fell is a 2021 American romantic drama film directed by Castille Landon from a screenplay by Sharon Soboil, based on the 2014 novel of the same name by Anna Todd.
 The film is a sequel to After We Collided (2020) and the third installment in the After film series.
 It stars Josephine Langford and Hero Fiennes Tiffin reprising their roles as Tessa Young and Hardin Scott, respectively.
 Louise Lombard, Rob Estes, Arielle Kebbel, Chance Perdomo in his feature film debut, Frances Turner, Kiana Madeira, Carter Jenkins and Mira Sorvino appear in supporting roles.

 The plot follows Tessa's preparations for a job in Seattle, the arrival of Tessa's father, and revelations about Hardin's family, all of which threaten the couple's relationship.
-It was released in September 2021, and like its predecessors, it received negative reviews.

 Shooting back-to-back took place in Bulgaria in 2020 with its sequel, After Ever Happy.
 Due to scheduling conflicts and travel restrictions during the COVID-19 pandemic, several characters were recast.

 After We Fell was released in Europe on September 1, 2021, and in the United States on September 30, by Voltage Pictures.
 The film received criticism for its screenplay and acting.
 The sequel, After Ever Happy, was released in 2022.

 Plot

 In a flashback, Carol Young kicks her husband Richard out of their house over his alcoholism, despite Tessa's pleas for him to stay.
 In the present, Tessa and her boyfriend Hardin Scott bring a now-homeless Richard to their apartment.
 Tessa wants to let her father stay so she can build a relationship with him, while Hardin distrusts Richard, even offering him money to leave.
 Richard declines the money, explaining that he only wants to make amends.

 Tessa and Landon, Hardin's step-brother, discuss Tessa's move to Seattle to be closer to her employer Vance Publishing.
-Hardin arrives and argues with Tessa over the move; he hoped to move with Tessa to London after graduation.
+Hardin arrives and argues with Tessa over the move; he hoped to move with her to London after graduation.
 After a phone call with his mother Trish, who asks Hardin to attend her upcoming wedding and talks about her close relationship with Vance's owner Christian Vance, Hardin accompanies Richard to a bar, where they get into a fight with a bystander over lewd comments about Tessa.

 The next day, Richard decides to leave the apartment, while Hardin and Tessa fight again about her move to Seattle.
-Kimberley, Vance's fiancée, offers to let Tessa and Hardin stay with the couple in Seattle, after which Hardin apologizes to Tessa.
+Vance's fiancée Kimberley offers to let Tessa and Hardin stay with the couple in Seattle, after which Hardin apologizes to Tessa.

-Tessa and Hardin accompany Hardin's dad, Ken, his step-mom, Karen, and Landon to the family's lake house for a weekend vacation.
+Tessa and Hardin accompany Hardin's dad Ken, his step-mom Karen, and Landon to the family's lake house for a weekend vacation.
 Hardin sheds some of his previous hostilities towards his family, growing closer to them.
-While the family is out for dinner, Hardin encounters an old friend, Lillian, who he introduces to Tessa.
-Tessa grows jealous of the attention Lillian receives from Hardin and begins to flirt with their waiter Robert.
+While the family is out for dinner, Hardin encounters his old friend Lillian, who he introduces to Tessa.
+She grows jealous of the attention Lillian receives from Hardin and begins to flirt with their waiter Robert.